 - Prevent Variation from Occurring

-Lean practitioners focus on delivering maximum value to the customer by eliminating waste and creating processes that produce consistent, predictable results.
-These Lean management tools are used to achieve those goals.
+Lean practitioners deliver maximum value to the customer by eliminating waste and creating processes that produce consistent, predictable results.
+These Lean management and total quality tools are used to achieve those goals.

 Before any improvement project can begin, there must be a baseline from which to start.
 Standardized work is simply the documentation of the current best practice for any process or task.
 It is crafted by the process operators and continuously maintained.
 Standard work documentation must be accessible in the workspace where the job is performed.
 Everyone operates the process according to the standard work until it is adjusted following a structured improvement cycle.

 PDSA is a widely-used rapid improvement cycle.
 The phases are Plan, Do, Study, Act.
-PDSA is an effective method for implementing small changes quickly but with an element of control.
 During the Plan phase, the problem and the desired future state are defined, and a hypothesis is reached as to what might result in improvement.
 Next, the measure of success and any other KPIs are selected.
 The "Do" part consists of implementing the proposed change and collecting data for comparison.
 The data is then studied to determine if the change did result in the desired improvement.
 If so, it's time to Act and make the change a permanent part of the standard work.
 PDSA is one of the most critical Lean tools for reducing waste.

 5S Workplace Organization